Illumination Education Program

 The drama program, funded by The Josiah Macy Jr. Foundation and IMAP, officially kicked off in November 2014 and is part of a larger humanities curriculum now required for first-year medical students at SKMC.
 Dr. Mangione was particularly interested in theater as a tool to foster empathy.
 "Theater is not entertainment," Dr. Mangione said.
 "The Greeks created drama to be catharsis by proxy.
 It is a tool to understand the human condition."

-Phase Three of The Empathy Project has just begun.
+Phase Three of The Empathy Project is underway.
 Stay tuned for more information and updates on the program!

 Salvatore Mangione, M.D. (second row, far left) pictured with Empathy Project participants (May 2015)